tmartin1/rockridge/README.md

 1. [Road Map](#road-map)

 ## Summary
 The goal of Rockridge is to deliver a program that allows a user to build a comprehensive financial plan that is customized for their situation and goals without having any education or knowledge about finance or financial planning.
-Prosperence will strive to educate the user throughout the process, removing the ambiguity, uncertainty, and stress that typically come from talking to a financial product salesman, planner, or other financial professional.
+Rockridge will strive to educate the user throughout the process, removing the ambiguity, uncertainty, and stress that typically come from talking to a financial product salesman, planner, or other financial professional.

 ## Rockridge University
 The goal for Rockridge University is to provide a library of resources, that are freely available to everyone, to help bring clarity and understanding to the more complex elements of the financial world.
 While this will primarily serve as a place to host and organize a series of interactive and dynamic self-learning presentations, this will include a library of external resources of varying degrees of complexity.